 Whitecroft Lighting Limited maintains an approved supplier base with over 200 suppliers, which includes Fagerhult Group suppliers located in China and Turkey.

 We are committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 We work with suppliers to ensure that they meet the standards of the code and improve their worker's working conditions.
 However, serious violations of our supplier code of conduct will lead to the termination of the business relationship.

 Our anti-slavery policy forms part of our contract with all suppliers and they are required to confirm that no part of their business operations contradicts this policy and that they have taken steps to eradicate human trafficking and slavery from their business.
-In 2019 our supplier questionnaire was updated to ask suppliers whether they had an Ethical Trading Policy on prevention of Child Labour, Human Trafficking, and Modern Slavery in place, and in 2020 it is our intention to continue with issuing this questionnaire to all suppliers.
+In 2022 we continue to enforce the completion of the supplier questionnaire which asks suppliers to demonstrate they have an Ethical Trading Policy on prevention of Child Labour, Human Trafficking, and Modern Slavery in place.
 In addition all suppliers are made aware that we may terminate their contract at any time should any instances of modern slavery come to light.

 We regularly conduct training for our procurement/buying teams so that they can identify and understand the signs of modern slavery and what to do if they suspect that it is taking place within our supply chain.

 Approval for this statement

 This statement was approved by the Board of Directors February 2022.